Sunday, March 24, 2013

 How to use aronia berries

 You can use aronia berries in many different ways.
-You can grow your own aronia plants in your home garden.
+You can grow your own aronia plants in your home garden and harvest your own aronia berries.
 The berries will be ripe in late summer or early fall.
 Then you can pick the berries and eat them fresh off the bush either raw or processed in many different ways.
+You can also dry or freeze the berries for later use.
+Fresh, dried, or frozen aronia berries can be used in many different ways.

-You can also freeze the berries for later use.
-The number of different ways that fresh or frozen aronia berries can be used is amazing.
-If you want someone else to do it for you, there are several ads on this website for businesses that sell aronia berry chews, powders, supplements, and dried or dehydrated aronia berries.
+If you don't want to do it yourself, then you can purchase many different commercial products made from aronia berries.
+There are several ads on this website for businesses that sell aronia berry chews, powders, supplements, and dried or dehydrated aronia berries.
 When you try these products you may be surprised to find out how easy it is to get the remarkable health benefits of aronia berries in your daily diet.

-To view recipes posted on other websites, click on the photos in this post.
+To view aronia recipes posted on other websites, click on the photos in this post or the word "recipes" in this sentence.
+For a few more recipes click here.

 Aronia bread, wine, soap, jam, & hand cream